Oliver G. & Sarah Sloan Bauman Fund for the Arts

 Perpetuating the Appreciation of Fine Arts

-The Oliver G. & Sarah Sloan Bauman Fund for the Arts was established in 1996 by Sarah Bauman Baxter as a unique way to memorialize her father by including his name in her own endowment.
-Mrs. Baxter and her father shared a love for the classics, including classical languages, ballet and opera.
-At the end of her life, she translated that love into this bequest, which Mrs. Baxter said should help “perpetuate the appreciation of such fine arts as an important and integral part of our culture.”
+The Oliver G. and Sarah Sloan Bauman Fund for the Arts was established in 1996 by Sarah Bauman Baxter as a unique way to memorialize her father by including his name in her own endowment.
+Mrs. Baxter and her father shared a love of the classics, including classical languages, ballet and opera.
+At the end of her life, she translated that love into this bequest which Mrs. Baxter said should help “perpetuate the appreciation of such fine arts as an important and integral part of our culture.”

 How to Apply